Santa Fe (book): Development

 Shinoyama was on the set of director Hiroshi Teshigahara's 1992 film Basara: The Princess Goh (豪姫, Gô-hime) in Kyoto to photograph its lead actress Miyazawa, when he struck up a conversation with her mother, Mitsuko.
 He remarked to her, "Now that Rie-chan has turned 18, we should take some [nude photos] while she's still beautiful".
 Shinoyama didn't think he would be taken seriously, and was surprised when Mitsuko opened her planner and stated that their only opportunity would come after the holidays.
 Shinoyama moved forward with the project under Mitsuko's condition that it be kept confidential.

 "Rie, at the time, was undoubtedly a "virgin", or a "saint", so to speak.
 I thought that if I was going to photograph a saint, the only place to do so was the holy land of Santa Fe."

 — —Shinoyama, being interviewed by Shūkan Gendai on Santa Fe in 2016.

 The photographs were taken in late May 1991, over a period of three days.
 Santa Fe was conceived with Miyazawa's input, whose only request during the shoot was that each photograph should be able to stand on its own.
-Shinoyama approached it with a fine art intent, and chose Santa Fe for the location as he considered it to be a "creative mecca", due to the work of artists like painter Georgia O'Keefe and photographer Alfred Stieglitz.
+Shinoyama approached it with a fine art intent, and chose Santa Fe for the location as he considered it to be a "creative mecca", due to the work of artists like painter Georgia O'Keeffe and photographer Alfred Stieglitz.
 He modeled the photography style after Stieglitz and Group f/64, particularly Edward Weston, Ansel Adams, and Paul Strand, whom he considered to have shot masterpieces in Santa Fe.
 Shinoyama wanted to photograph "the sacred body with a sacred feeling".

 In 2015, Miyazawa revealed to the variety show Yorutamori that her mother had not informed her that the shoot was intended to be nude—she was eventually convinced by Mitsuko's persuasion that "beautiful things should be taken when they are beautiful."
 Shinoyama said that he would have respected her wishes if she had chosen not to.

 The first day of shooting was fully clothed, after which a dissatisfied Mitsuko told Shinoyama: "We didn't come all the way to Santa Fe to take photos like this".
 When Shinoyama suggested to Miyazawa that she undress, she "easily" obliged, which came as a surprise to him: "She was the type to see it through to the end once she made up her mind.
 She had guts."

 Miyazawa recounted, "I don't have a single unpleasant memory.
 We took the photos and hung them on the walls of the hotel room, with the idea that I could take any down if I didn't want them used."

 "I had a great admiration for models, so I didn't have much resistance to nudity.
 I had always thought they were beautiful.
 When they asked me if I wanted to try taking some [nude], I thought "Well, no..."
 But if I didn't like what I saw, I could just quit.
 I took some photos and thought they were beautiful."